 Psychological warfare is the daily battle ground of a parent.
-The moment that screaming adorable bundle of joy enters the world you are thrown a sunder by the miracle of life.
+The moment that screaming, adorable bundle of joy enters the world you are thrown a sunder by the miracle of life.
 Caught off guard, you struggle through lessons that only experience can teach.
-The lost hours of sleep are merely a trial to see if you are worthy for the years ahead.
-As you endure you will be tested with bio weapons of various bodily fluids and you will develop a stomach of steel.
-Your veins will run luke warm with java as you learn to juggle your babe and all the things they need.
+The months of sleepless nights are merely a trial to see if you are worthy for the years ahead.
+As you endure, you will be tested with bio weapons of various bodily fluids, and you will develop a stomach of steel.
+Your veins will flow with luke warm with java as you learn to juggle your babe and all the things they need.

-Your patience will burn as you hold in your agony during the day until the moment your husband walks in the door and you feel like back up has arrived.
-The buckets of tears you will cry, as your child ages and finds their favorite toy is their mommy jungle gym.
-You will be decorated with bruises of various colors and scratches that give you pause to wonder “where did that come from”.
-You will lose your hair, not from stress, but from the strong hands of a toddler that is capable of lifting their own body weight.
+Each day, your patience will burn as you hold in your agony until the moment your husband walks in the door, and you feel like back up has arrived.
+You will cry buckets of tears and bite your tongue, as your child ages and finds that their favorite toy is their mommy jungle gym.
+Bruises of various colours will decorate your flesh, along with countless scratches that give you pause to wonder “where did that come from?”.
+You will lose your hair, not from stress but from the strong hands of a toddler capable of lifting their own body weight.

-A realization will hit you that your house, however small or large, has a tremendous amount of stairs which you will never be able to avoid no matter which level you stay upon.
-You will learn to curse silently under your breath and roll your eyes in secret.
-It won’t seem odd at all to put a child lock on the pantry door to hide in the dark; after all you will be well nourished.
-You will learn what it means to be a “snack bitch” and suffer the wrath of a screaming three year old if you dare travel to the kitchen and forget what you meant to grab.
-You will feel like a pervert checking your child for wet pants during the potty training years, and you will sport a utility belt with a full canister of Spot shot and baby wipes.
-Curiously, you will wonder why puppies are easier to house train than an angry toddler.
+A realization will hit you.
+You house, however small or large, has a tremendous amount of stairs which you will never be able to avoid no matter which level you stay upon.
+You will learn to curse silently under your breath, rolling your eyes in secret.
+It won’t seem odd at all to put a child lock on the pantry door and hide inside with the lights off; after all you will be well nourished.
+Every parent will learn what it means to be a “snack bitch”, and suffer the wrath of a screaming toddler if you dare travel to the kitchen and forget what you meant to grab.
+You will feel like a pervert checking your child for wet pants during the potty training years, and you will sport a utility belt of cleaning spray and baby wipes.
+Out of curiosity, you will wonder why puppies are easier to house train than an angry toddler.